-To find wine subscriptions that are worth your money, we asked Bishop and four other sommeliers (plus one wine editor) about the ones they trust.
-Below, their 15 favorites, which include a wine subscription for just about every wine drinker, from the natural-wine apologist to the sparkling-wine enthusiast to the nerd who geeks out over the slight variations in every vintage.
+To find wine subscriptions that are worth your money, I asked Bishop and 11 other experts about the ones they trust.
+Below are their 14 favorites, which include a wine subscription for just about every wine drinker, whether it’s the wine newbie, the sparkling-wine enthusiast, or the nerd who geeks out over the slight variations in every vintage.

 Best overall wine subscription

-Best (less-expensive) wine subscription
+Best (less expensive) wine subscription

 Best wine subscription if you like variety